howlger/IDEalized/README.md

 ![IDEalized splash screen](org.idealized.branding/splash.bmp)

-Everything to build IDEalized, an IDE built on the customized [Eclipse IDE](https://www.eclipse.org/eclipseide/), containing additional plug-ins and - so far only for Windows - the
+Everything to build IDEalized, an IDE built on a customized [Eclipse IDE](https://www.eclipse.org/eclipseide/), containing additional plug-ins and - so far only for Windows - the
 [OpenJ9 OpenJDK 11](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9).